Self-Supervised Modality-Aware Multiple Granularity Pre-Training for RGB-Infrared Person Re-Identification: Abstract

 \section{Abstract}

-While RGB-Infrared cross-modality person re-identification (RGB-IR ReID) has enabled great progress in 24-hour intelligent surveillance, state-of-the-arts still heavily rely on fine-tuning ImageNet pre-trained networks.
-Due to the single-modality nature, such large-scale pre-training may yield RGB-biased representations that hinder the performance of cross-modality image retrieval.
-This paper presents a self-supervised pre-training alternative, named Modality-Aware Multiple Granularity Learning (MMGL), which directly trains models from scratch on multi-modality ReID datasets, but achieving competitive results without external data and sophisticated tuning tricks.
-Specifically, MMGL globally maps shuffled RGB-IR images into a shared latent permutation space and further improves local discriminability by maximizing agreement between cycle-consistent RGB-IR image patches.
-Experiments demonstrate that MMGL learns better representations ($+$6.47\% Rank-1) with faster training speed (converge in few hours) and solider data efficiency ($<$5\% data size) than ImageNet pre-training.
+RGB-Infrared person re-identification (RGB-IR ReID) aims to associate people across disjoint RGB and IR camera views.
+Currently, state-of-the-art performance of RGB-IR ReID is not as impressive as that of conventional ReID.
+Much of that is due to the notorious modality bias training issue brought by the single-modality ImageNet pre-training, which might yield RGB-biased representations that severely hinder the cross-modality image retrieval.
+This paper makes first attempt to tackle the task from a pre-training perspective.
+We propose a self-supervised pre-training solution, named Modality-Aware Multiple Granularity Learning (MMGL), which directly trains models from scratch only on multi-modal ReID datasets, but achieving competitive results against ImageNet pre-training, without using any external data or sophisticated tuning tricks.
+First, we develop a simple-but-effective `permutation recovery' pretext task that globally maps shuffled RGB-IR images into a shared latent permutation space, providing modality-invariant global representations for downstream ReID tasks.
+Second, we present a part-aware cycle-contrastive (PCC) learning strategy that utilizes cross-modality cycle-consistency to maximize agreement between semantically similar RGB-IR image patches.
+This enables contrastive learning for the unpaired multi-modal scenarios, further improving the discriminability of local features without laborious instance augmentation.
+Based on these designs, MMGL effectively alleviates the modality bias training problem.
+Extensive experiments demonstrate that it learns better representations ($+$8.03\% Rank-1 accuracy) with faster training speed (converge only in few hours) and higher data efficiency ($<$5\% data size) than ImageNet pre-training.
 The results also suggest it generalizes well to various existing models, losses and has promising transferability across datasets.
-The code will be released.
+The code will be released at https://github.com/hansonchen1996/MMGL.